After reading the Blog post, you will have answers to questions like..,

-- They gather all of the required loan documentation from the borrower, including the application and the credit report,
+- Gather all of the required loan documentation from the borrower, including the application and the credit report,

-- They help the borrower determine the right type of loan for their needs, and
+- Help the borrower determine the right type of loan for their needs, and

-- They work with an underwriter to get the loan approved.
+- Work with an underwriter to get the loan approved.

-Oh, and an individual is NOT a licensed Mortgage Loan Originator if he or she only perform administrative & clerical duties, only plan to originate a loan on behalf of an immediate family member, or only originate loans for timeshares.
+An individual is NOT a licensed Mortgage Loan Originator if he or she only performs administrative & clerical duties, only plans to originate a loan on behalf of an immediate family member, or only originate loans for timeshares.